bpbpublications/Building-LLM-applications-with-LangChain-and-Hugging-Face/README.md

-# Building LLM applications with LangChain and Hugging Face
+# Mastering LLM Applications with LangChain and Hugging Face
- Building LLM applications with LangChain and Hugging Face, by BPB Publications
+ Mastering LLM Applications with LangChain and Hugging Face, by BPB Publications